 Your purchase of APPLIED MICROSOFT POWER BI includes free access to an online forum sponsored by the author, where you can make comments about the book, ask technical questions, and receive help from the author and the community.
+The book forum powered by Disqus can be found at the bottom of the book page.
 The author is not committed to a specific amount of participation or successful resolution of the question and his participation remains voluntary.
-You can subscribe to the forum from the author's personal website http://bit.ly/powerbibook.